mcdayoub/zombie-manager/README.md

 # Greetings, new Zombie Manager

-This is a ReactJS app that utilizes React Hooks, Apollo, GraphQL, NodeJS and many more.
+This is a ReactJS app that utilizes React Hooks, Apollo, GraphQL, MongoDB, NodeJS and many more.

 In order to run this locally please clone the repository: git clone https://github.com/mcdayoub/zombie-manager.git